These Thick and Chewy Double Butterscotch Chip Cookies are flavored with butterscotch pudding mix in the dough and loads

 - 9-10 oz butterscotch chips about ¾ of a small bag

 - Combine ¾ cup (1.5 sticks) unsalted butter, ¾ cup packed light brown sugar, and ¼ cup granulated sugar together in the bowl of a stand mixer fitted with a paddle attachment.
 Cream mixture together on medium high speed for about 4 minutes.
 Add 1 large egg, and 1 teaspoon vanilla extract and turn mixer on to medium-high speed again.
 Mix for about 2-3 minutes, until the mixture is very light and fluffy.

 - Stop mixer and add 2 cups all purpose flour, 3.5 ounce Package instant butterscotch pudding mix, 1 teaspoon baking soda, and ⅛ teaspoon salt.
 Mix together on low speed until combined.

 - Add butterscotch chips and mix on low speed until just incorporated.

-Scoop out roughly 2 Tbsp sized amounts of dough and roll into balls about 1"-1.5" in diameter.
+- Scoop out roughly 2 tablespoon sized amounts of dough and roll into balls about 1"-1.5" in diameter.
 That will give you roughly 24-30 balls.
 Flatten balls slightly with the palm of your hand.

 - Place flattened dough balls on a plate and cover with plastic.
 Chill in the fridge for at least 2 hours (up to 5 days) so they don't spread when baking.
 You could also freeze the dough in an airtight container.